nathanielvarona/pritunl-client-github-action/README.md

 ### Outputs

-`client-id` - This is the randomly generated ID that appears on the Pritunl client after setting up a profile.
+`client-id` — is the randomly generated identifier displayed on Pritunl's client after setting up a profile.

 _Output Parameter Retrieving Example:_